-Because I’m passionate about our product, I thought I’d take a couple minutes to highlight some of the cool features that you might not know about or that you might not be using to their fullest extent.
+Because I’m passionate about our product, I thought I’d take a couple of minutes to highlight some of the cool features that you might not know about or that you might not be used to their fullest extent.

 (Please note that in the screenshots below, I’m using Prysm Mobile from my laptop.
 These features look a little different when using a Prysm display.)

 1. Snap Grids.
 Snap Grids are pre-configured designs (created by your company’s Prysm admin) you can use to effortlessly align your content and make your presentations look more polished.
 You can use them to set up your initial screen design, as well as to “snap” content into place when you’re moving it around the screen.

 You can select a Snap Grid when you set up a new workspace by clicking on the “Projects” button on the left of the screen.
 At the bottom, choose the option “Select Snap Grid,” as shown in the screenshot below.